TheRebelOfBabylon/golearnbtc/blog.md

 # Introduction
-The two goals I had in mind when deciding to translate the from-scratch, Python implementation of BTC that Andrej Karpathy made are: to learn a new coding language, namely Go, and get a technical familiarity with Bitcoin.
+The two goals I had in mind when deciding to translate the from-scratch Python implementation of BTC that Andrej Karpathy made were: learning a new coding language, namely Go, and getting a technical familiarity with Bitcoin.

-With these goals established, please keep in mind this code won't be pretty, and will evolve over the course of this blog post.
-This blog post will highlight some of the challenges I faced when translating this code that I encountered and little nuggets of information I discovered along the way.
+Please keep in mind that this code won't be pretty, and will evolve over the course of the blog post.
+I will be highlighting some of the challenges I faced when translating this code, and I will be sharing little nuggets of information discovered along the way.

 I hope that whoever reads this learns something new.

 ## Part 1: Elliptic Curve Cryptography

-I followed along the blog post that Andrej Karpathy put together to translate this code so I will follow the order of his blog post in a similar fashion.
-This first thing we need to make a Bitcoin transaction is a set of private and public keys.
-Cryptography is quite a complex topic that I don't feel qualified to explain; all we need to know is that a private key is a secret number that is should NEVER be shared as this number is used to mathematically prove ownership over your Bitcoin.
+I followed along a blog post that Andrej Karpathy wrote while translating this code, so I will follow the order of his post in a similar fashion.

+The first thing we need in order to make a Bitcoin transaction is a set of private and public keys.
+Cryptography is quite a complex topic that I don't feel qualified explaining, but all we need to know is that a private key is a secret number that should NEVER be shared.
+This number is used to mathematically prove ownership over your Bitcoin.
 A public key is a set of points, that are on a given elliptic curve and related to the private key.
 You derive a public key from a private key but it is incredibly difficult to do the reverse operation.
-This is the heart of security with modern cryptography.
+This is the heart of modern cryptography security.

 So to begin, Karpathy creates a class called `Curve` which has three arguments, `p`, `a` and `b`.
 He also adds a decorator to the class declartion `@dataclass`.
-In Go, there are no classes, the closest equivalent in Go is a `struct`.
-Something else to keep in mind is you cannot give a default value to a an argument in a `struct`.
+In Go, there are no classes, and the closest equivalent is a `struct`.
+Something else to keep in mind is you cannot give a default value to an argument in a `struct`.
 So we define the arguments of the struct in `main()`.
-Finally, go is a strictly typed language by design where as Python is dynamically typed.
+Finally, Go is a strictly typed language by design where as Python is dynamically typed.
 Large integers (larger than 64 bits) are supported within the `int` type.
-In Go, we must use the `math/big` module which offers a `big.Int` type to serve our needs here. `big.Int` methods return whatever the result is to the object that called the method itself and normally returns a point to a `big.Int` type, so our struct will want `*big.int` for the `p` argument.
-I added a print statement at the end of main just so go wouldn't complain about declaring `btc_curve` and not using it.
+In Go, we must use the `math/big` module which offers a `big.Int` type to serve our needs here. `big.Int` methods return whatever the result is to the object that called the method. `big.Int` methods normally return a pointer to a `big.Int` type, so the `p` attribute of our struct will be of `*big.int` type.
+I added a print statement at the end of main so the Go compiler wouldn't complain about declaring `btc_curve` and not using it.

 ```
 package main